Abir-Al-Mahamud/Alarm-App-Javascript-project/README.md

 *To deal with the count down and count up
 ## World clock - 1 day
 *Gain access to worldwide times
-## Time game - 2 days
+## Time Visual - 2 days
-*Make a cool quirky unique time game/visual that would aid a person to fall asleep.
+*Make a cool quirky unique time visual that would aid a person to fall asleep.
 ## Bonus features

 * It will also include a description of the website and how to use it.